mishrasur7/mishrasur7/README.md

 ### Welcome to my Github page 😊

 #### About me
-* Business Information Technology student at Haaga-Helia University of Applied Sciences.
+* BIT student at Haaga-Helia University of Applied Sciences.
 * Currently on third semester of studies.
 * Great interest to work in software engineering field.
 * Currently learning **React** and **Spring Boot**